 Want to know how long beagles live?
 If you ask us, it’s never long enough!
-The average lifespan of a beagle is 12-15 years, but they have been known to live up to 20 years old.
-These hounds are relatively healthy dogs, but like all breeds, they are susceptible to certain health problems.
+The average lifespan of a beagle is 12-15 years, but they have been known to live up to the ripe old age of 20.
+These hounds are relatively healthy dogs, but like all breeds, they are susceptible to certain health and environmental issues.

 Beagle Lifespan: How Long Do Beagles Live?